ourzora/nouns-builder/README.md

 3. Add the required [environment variables](#environment-variables)

-4. Install dependencies across all apps and packages
+4. Install dependencies across all apps and packages:

 ```
 pnpm i
 ```

-5. Once environment variables are defined, you can run the app in dev mode
+5. Once environment variables are defined, you can run the app in dev mode:

 ```
 pnpm dev